Dana (Giving)

 Monthly Memorials

-On the second Sunday of each month, the temple conducts a memorial service for those who have passed away during that month, regardless of year.
-If you wish to have a family member added to our records, please contact Sensei Ulrich.
+Once a month, the temple conducts a memorial service for those who have passed away during that month, regardless of year.
+If you wish to have a family member added to our records, please contact the minister or a member of the board.